Updated May 6, 2025 to reflect Texas' corrections to CDL counts initially supplied.

 Yet the FMCSA, CVSA and the American Association of Motor Vehicle Administrators have all told Overdrive they're not even aware how many non-domiciled CDLs states have issued, let alone recognizing anything unusual with them.

 Overdrive contacted 13 states and received data from six, some through Freedom of Information law requests.
-Between Illinois, Texas, Oregon, Washington, South Carolina and Maine, Overdrive has confirmed the existence of at least 27,499 non-domiciled CDLs issued, with almost half of those documented out of Illinois and Texas in the last two years.
+Between Illinois, Texas, Oregon, Washington, South Carolina and Maine, Overdrive initially confirmed the existence of at least 27,499 non-domiciled CDLs issued, with almost half of those documented out of Illinois and Texas in the last two years.
+Texas' Department of Public Safety then corrected the numbers it had initially shared with Overdrive.
+Unlike other states Texas DPS included renewals in its year-by-year data, and the state's non-domiciled CDL counts over 10 years more than doubled the initial total with 51,993 non-domiciled CDLs issued since 2015.

 The most populous state, California, doesn't even track how many non-domiciled CDLs it issues (California and a few other states refer to them as "limited" CDLs).